MDSplus/Documentation/docs/guide/tdi.md

 # buuuuuut...

+# so this returns what _x is then increments _x
 _y = _x++
 # _y = 11
 # _x = 12

-# so this returns what _x is then increments _x
+# and this increments _x then returns the result
 _y = ++_x
 # _y = 13
 # _y = 13

-# and this increments _x then returns the result
+# backtick
+TODO: ask Stephen if this belongs here

 ```